wt-health/webtools-example-app/README.md

 ## Background

-This is a small laravel/inertia/react application that allows pulling of a list of patients from a public FHIR API.
+This is a small laravel/inertia/react application.

+It pulls a list of patients from a public FHIR API then displays them and allows for the drilldown to an individual patinet.

-This currently allows a page of patients to be shown to a user as well as clicking into an individual patient.
+### Task

+Please extend the application to allow a user to do the following

+- Search for by name
+- Add pagination to the table to allow a user to navigate through the pages

+## Setup

 ### Repo setup